 We welcome all students to this course, whether you have studied some psychology in the past or if you are new to this field.
 If you have studied some psychology in the past, you may be have to revisit some topics you have covered.

-A degree in psychology is highly valued by most employers, and our MSc has the added benefit of being accredited by the British Psychological Society.
+A postgraduate degree in psychology is highly valued by most employers, and our MSc has the added benefit of being accredited by the British Psychological Society.

 As a graduate, you'll be able to apply for Graduate Basis for Chartered Membership with the British Psychological Society.

-More broadly, by studying this course you'll gain an analytical approach to tasks, an understanding of people, and the underlying management skills associated with project work.
+By graduating in MSc Psychology (Conversion) you'll gain an analytical approach to tasks, an understanding of people, and the underlying management skills associated with project work.

 Sectors that you could progress into include: